Aglow Community Lighthouse

 Mt.
 Laki Community Presbyterian Church

 Steve Mark will deliver a message entitled “Wicked Tenants and the Low Road of Allegory” at the 10 a.m. service at 12570 Hwy 39 on Sunday morning.
 We will be observing World Wide Communion Day at the service.
 Charles Charles will be furnishing the music.
 We practice social distancing.

 Peace Memorial Evangelical Presbyterian Church

 Pastor Aaron Beaty will continue his series on Paul’s letter to the Romans this Sunday.
-This week’s sermon is “In Christ By Faith” from Romans 3:21-31.
-The adult study group meets at 9:00 am to continue its study of “From Jacob to the Wilderness.”
+This week’s sermon is “Universal Sinfulness” from Romans 2:12-3:20.
+The adult study group meets at 9 a.m. to continue its study of “From Jacob to the Wilderness.”
 Worship services begin at 10:30 a.m., followed by a time of fellowship.
-The New Members Class will meet following worship services.
 Recommended safety measures will be in place.
 Access to sermons, devotionals and other aids can be made through the Peace Memorial Facebook page or by going directly to the church website, peaceepc.org.
 The church Fall Workday will be Saturday, starting at 9 a.m.

 Sacred Heart Catholic Church

 Sacred Heart will be hosting a Eucharistic Mission by Catholic Answers.
 Catholic Apologist, Karlo Broussard, will be leading this mission from October 22-24 at 6 p.m. in the Parish Hall.
 Each day will include an hour long talk on various aspects of the Eucharist.
 Visit www.sacredheartkf.org for more information and to sign up for this mission.